junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "So what's it gonna be, kid?
 What are you going to do?"
 Dean asks.

 Kevin thinks for a moment.
-"I want to go back home first.
-I want to find my mom."
+"I want my life back.
+I want to find my mom first."

 "I thought you said Crowley killed your mom," Dean says.

 "And Crowley never lies?"
 Kevin counters.

-"Good point," Dean nods.
+"Good point."
+Dean nods.

 "We can help," Sam offers.